smastrom/vue-use-active-scroll/README.md

 The [Intersection Observer](https://developer.mozilla.org/en-US/docs/Web/API/Intersection_Observer_API) is a great API.
 But it may not be the one-size-fits-all solution to highlight menu/sidebar links.

-You may noticed that last targets may never intersect if entirely visible in the viewport.
-Clicking on their links highlights other links or does nothing.
-In addition to that, the URL hash may not reflect the active link.

-But also, it's tricky to customize behavior according to different scroll interactions.
+You may noticed that's tricky to customize behavior according to different interactions.

-For example, you want to immediately highlight targets when scroll is originated from click but not when scroll is originated from wheel/touch.
+For example, you want to immediately highlight targets when scroll is originated from click/navigation but not when it is originated from wheel/touch.
+You want also to highlight any clicked link even if it will never intersect.

 **Vue Use Active Scroll** implements a custom scroll observer which automatically adapts to different interactions and always returns the "correct" active target.